Next Back Home

 Temple of Slights

 Whale Spooks: It is amazing how age improves one’s critical facilities.
 Where I labored over text and images in my younger days, I now find no difficulty in removing problematic material or significantly altering it.
 This likely owes to disintegrating attachments.
 Comics that strive to be conceptual must rethink the point and purpose of every aspect of the medium, including the inclusion of text.
-Here I have taken poetic lines that were, at best, obscure, and made them more obscure by obliterating them.
+Here poetic lines that were, at best, obscure, are made more obscure by their obliteration.

 (Storyboards appear in linked pages.)